Going through a contested child custody dispute is one of the most difficult

 determine what is in their best interests.

-Schedule a Consultation with a Family Law Attorney Today!
+Schedule a Consultation with a Houston Divorce Attorney Today!

-with the assistance of an experienced family law attorney.
-At the Law
+smoother with the assistance of an experienced family law attorney.
+At

 Call our law office today at (713) 936-2300 to schedule a consultation with